openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

       - If the received device address does not match the configured address in the I2C device address CSR, the slave stops processing and the transaction is ignored.

    - ST_DEVADDRACK:
-      - The slave enters this state after receiving the successfully validating the I2C device address and sends an acknowledgment.
+      - The slave enters this state after successfully validating the I2C device address and sends an acknowledgment.
       - i2c_sda_o is driven low to indicate a successful acknowledgement.
       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.
       - A read operation sets the I2C state to ST_REGRDATA.